Graduate FAQ

 Programs such as art therapy and physical therapy require primarily full-time enrollment.
 However, in art therapy there are occasional openings for part-time status.

-Our School of Business and Leadership programs are geared for mainly part time study.
+Our School of Business and Leadership programs are geared mainly for part-time study.

 How do I find graduate student housing?